keploy/community-blog/cl5j16vm602plrfnv2bei6mdy.md

 ---
 title: "The Rise of Web Connectivity: A History of APIs and Innovation"
 seoTitle: "History of APIs"
-seoDescription: "As the world is progressing, we are becoming more and more dependent on APIs to make our lives comfortable."
+seoDescription: "A brief history of APIs, their evolution, and their impact on web connectivity and innovation"
 datePublished: Wed Jul 13 2022 03:16:55 GMT+0000 (Coordinated Universal Time)
 cuid: cl5j16vm602plrfnv2bei6mdy
 slug: history-of-apis